dpasca/portfolio/proj_enzo.md

 #### What I learned

-- Challanges of building consistently profitable strategies
+- Challenges of building consistently profitable strategies
-- Practical meachine-learning application and techniques to reduce curve fitting
+- Practical machine-learning application and techniques to reduce curve fitting
 - REST API connectivity and crypto exchange protocols
 - Risk and portfolio management techniques
 - Leverage trading and short selling